Junk removal cost guide: What affects pricing and how to save

 Dumpster rental is a self-service alternative to full-service junk removal.
 Instead of a crew coming to do the heavy lifting, a company delivers a dumpster to your property, and you fill it yourself over a set period, usually about a week.
 This option allows you to sort through items at your own pace, which is helpful during significant projects like home renovations or deep decluttering.

 However, dumpster rentals have strict rules about what you can and cannot toss.
 Certain hazardous materials, like paint, tires, and batteries, are prohibited.
-You also can’t overfill the dumpster past its weight limit or capacity as you could face additional fees if you do.
+You also can’t overfill the dumpster past its weight limit or capacity, as you could face additional fees if you do.
 Keep in mind, you’ll need to make space for the dumpster to sit on your property.

-In terms of cost, dumpster rentals typically range from $200 to $550 per week, depending on the size of the container and your location.
-While the price often overlaps with full-service junk removal, dumpster rental can be more economical if you have a lot of debris to clear over time.
+While the price often overlaps with full-service junk removal, dumpster rental can be the more economical choice if you have a lot of debris to clear over several days and don’t mind doing the loading yourself.

 DIY junk hauling